Master Key Systems in Houston, TX

 Mastered locks can be opened with a corresponding tool, which means that if you misplace or lose the designated keys, you can use the universal copy.
 Non-mastered locks cannot be opened even with a universal.

-How does a Master System Work?
+How do Master Key Systems Work?

 Most systems use pin tumbler locks that include a driver pin and a key pin.
 When you insert the right implement, both of these pins are raised and meet at a central ridge that is referred to as the shear line.